jstreifel-33/reading-notes/code-401-python/pre-work/python101.md

 #['Spire', 'Kanden', 'Sylux']
 ```

-Omitting the first or second number in a slice is taken to be the start or end of the list, respectively.
+Omitting the first or second number in a slice is taken to specify the start or end of the list, respectively.

 ```Python
 print(hunters[:5])